Jorge36/4InARow/README.md

 against the computer.
 The player/computer chooses a column to drop a piece/letter (C for computer and P for player) which will be inserted in the bottom most square in the column that is free.
-Connect 4 pieces horizontally or vertically to win the match.
+Connect 4 pieces horizontally, vertically or diagonally to win the match.
 The game can only be a draw if ALL the squares are filled and NO ONE has 4-in-a-row

 1) EXAMPLE - Assume a 5 x 5 grid, so : <br />